House training your adult dog

 Step 2.
-Confine your dog when you are unable to supervise her.
+Confine your dog when you are unable to supervise them

-If you can’t supervise your dog, leave her confined in a crate, x-pen (a metal exercise pen for dogs that comes in a variety of sizes), bathroom or other secure space small enough that she won’t want to eliminate.
+If you can’t supervise your dog, leave them confined in a crate, x-pen (a metal exercise pen for dogs that comes in a variety of sizes), bathroom or other secure space small enough that they won’t want to eliminate.
 Baby gates can also be used to block off a small portion of a room.
-In the beginning, she should only have enough room to stand up, turn around and lie comfortably on her bed.
+In the beginning, your dog should only have enough room to stand up, turn around and lie comfortably on their bed.
 The reasoning is that dogs are less likely to soil where they sleep or eat.

 It’s important to note that while some dogs can go all day without eliminating, other dogs find it physically impossible – particularly elderly, young and small dogs, or dogs with a medical problem.
-If it’s not possible for your dog to hold it for the time you are away from the home, have a neighbour, pet sitter or dog walker drop by during the day as needed to let him out, or consider day boarding your dog at a veterinarian or elsewhere.
+If it’s not possible for your dog to hold it for the time you are away from the home, have a neighbour, pet sitter or dog walker drop by during the day as needed to let them out, or consider day boarding your dog at a reputable kennel.
 This is also helpful if your dog hasn’t yet learned to hold it for longer periods.

-If this is not possible, confine him to an area where toilet behavior is acceptable, so he does not make housesoiling mistakes around the house.
+If this is not possible, confine them to an area where toilet behavior is acceptable, so your dog does not make soiling mistakes around the house.
 This larger confinement area, or doggy playroom, should have a doggy toilet in the furthest corner away from your dog’s bed and water.
-Only use your small confinement area when you are in the house and available to take him outside regularly.
-That way he can learn to hold it when you are at home.
+Only use your small confinement area when you are in the house and available to take your dog outside regularly.
+That way they can learn to hold it when you are at home.

 Step 4.
-If your dog already eliminates in her confined space, use a new one.
+If your dog already eliminates in their confined space, use a new one

-If your dog is currently eliminating in her crate or other confined space, try to create a new living area with no former associations for your dog as a place to eliminate.
-For example, if she has been using a crate in the kitchen with a pillow for bedding, change to an x-pen in the living room padded with a blanket or thick layer of newspapers.
-Help your dog adjust to her new space by leaving her alone there for brief periods while eating meals or treats.
+If your dog is currently eliminating in their crate or other confined space, try to create a new living area with no former associations for your dog as a place to eliminate.
+For example, if they have been using a crate in the kitchen with a pillow for bedding, change to an x-pen in the living room padded with a blanket or thick layer of newspapers.
+Help your dog adjust to their new space by leaving them alone there for brief periods while eating meals or treats.

 Make your dog’s elimination needs more predictable by setting up regular feeding (remove the food between meals), sleeping and waking times.
-Keep an elimination log (with times) over 10 days so you can start anticipating his needs before he has the opportunity to make a mistake.
-At the same time make sure you take your dog outside as soon as he wakes, after he eats or drinks, after play, before leaving home, as soon as you arrive home, and before bed – at a minimum!
+Keep an elimination log (with times) over 10 days so you can start anticipating your dog’s needs before they have the opportunity to make a mistake.
+At the same time make sure you take your dog outside as soon as they wake, after they eat or drink, after play, before leaving home, as soon as you arrive home, and before bed – at a minimum!

-Go with your dog on leash when you put her outside, and when she goes in the correct spot immediately reward her decision with a super yummy treat and praise.
+Go with your dog on leash when they go outside.
+When they go in the correct spot, immediately reward their decision with a super yummy treat and praise.
 You want your dog to think, “I can’t wait to do my business in the yard and get treats!”

 Dogs don’t always bark or paw at the door to be let outside.
 Common clues your dog needs to eliminate include acting restless such as pacing, whining, sniffing, leaving the room, and circling just before eliminating – but many clues are very small and unique to your pet.

-If you do catch your pet in the act (mid-stream), you can interrupt with a clap or other noise and then rush him outside.
-Reward him as soon as he finishes!
-Never reprimand or punish your dog if you catch him in the act or find the accident afterwards.
-All it will do is make your dog afraid of you and/or eliminating in front of you – and make housetraining much more difficult.
-Instead, reread this article to determine any steps you missed – and keep working with your dog to help him succeed!
+If you do catch your pet in the act (mid-stream), you can interrupt them by calmly saying their name or walking over to them to then rush them outside.
+Reward them as soon as they finish!
+Never reprimand or punish your dog if you catch them in the act or find the accident afterwards.
+All it will do is make your dog afraid of you and/or eliminating in front of you – and make house-training much more difficult.
+Instead, reread this article to determine any steps you missed – and keep working with your dog to help them succeed!

-After you’ve established an inside routine where your dog is either supervised or confined, is taken outside with you on a schedule, and doesn’t have any accidents for a month, slowly start to increase her freedom indoors.
-For example, if her confined space is a crate, you might begin by moving her to an x-pen or a portion of the kitchen blocked off with baby gates.
-As she proves herself reliable in the slightly larger area, leave her confined to the whole kitchen.
-Slowly increase her confinement area until she is reliable within your entire home.
-If your dog makes a mistake, which is to be expected while she’s learning, back up to the last reliable step where she was successful and take it slower.
+After you’ve established an inside routine where your dog is either supervised or confined, is taken outside with you on a schedule, and doesn’t have any accidents for a month, slowly start to increase their freedom indoors.
+For example, if their confined space is a crate, you might begin by moving them to an x-pen or a portion of the kitchen blocked off with baby gates.
+As your dog proves that they are reliable in the slightly larger area, leave them confined to the whole kitchen.
+Slowly increase their confinement area until they are reliable within your entire home.
+If your dog makes a mistake, which is to be expected while they are learning, back up to the last reliable step where they were successful and take it slower.

-Remember there is no magic time for when your dog will be housetrained.
-It depends on many factors including the dog, you, and the situation.
-Supervise and confine, stick to a schedule, reward him when he goes outside, never punish him for making mistakes, and with diligence you can avoid most accidents within a few weeks if not earlier.
+Remember there is no magic time for when your dog will be house-trained.
+It depends on many factors, including the dog, you, and the situation.
+Supervise and confine, stick to a schedule, reward them when they go outside, never punish them for making mistakes, and with diligence you can avoid most accidents within a few weeks, if not earlier.